galasa-dev/galasa.dev/src/markdown-pages/docs/getting-started/writing-a-simbank-test.md

 	 public ITerminal terminal;
 }
 ```
-2. Write the verification test code.
+2. Write a "not null" test method.
-It's a good idea to write a "not null" test to check that everything is working before you write you test code.
-Create the test method by writing a *public void* method to check objects are loaded, and importing the assertThat method.
+It's a good idea to write a "not null" test method to check that everything is working before you write your test code.
+Create the test method by and importing the assertThat method and by writing a *public void* method to check that the objects you need are loaded.
 ```
 import static org.assertj.core.api.Assertions.assertThat;
 ```